With no word on visas, Canada's CBC closes China bureau - NewsBreak

 With no word on visas, Canada's CBC closes China bureau

-BEIJING — (AP) — Canadian public broadcaster CBC said it is closing its China bureau after the Chinese government ignored requests to base a reporter in Beijing.
+BEIJING (AP) — Canadian public broadcaster CBC says it is closing its China bureau after the Chinese government ignored requests to base a reporter in Beijing.

 CBC said its applications had been met “by monthslong silence from Chinese officials.”
 The broadcaster’s last correspondent left Beijing as China closed down amid the COVID-19 pandemic in 2020.